Want knobs? Want buttons? Want to DJ from the flight deck of the Starship Enterprise? Stanton's got you covered.

 Metering and visual feedback were always excellent on this system, and thus they still are: It has red/green lit LCD strips that tell you which functions are assigned to both the big buttons along the bottom of the decks and the rotaries at the top, and the rotaries on the mixer too.
 Most buttons can light up to indicate toggle state, and some light red or blue depending upon function The VU metering is excellent, making setting gains really easy.

 The real changes are under the hood.
-New firmware, new mappings, and a new DaRouter incarnation.
+The new firmware, new mappings, and a new DaRouter incarnation.
 DaRouter is the software that sits between the controller system and your DJ software.
 It’s a Midi translator but also contains much cleverness to allow the hardware to perform tricks not otherwise possible, including excellent feedback to the units, whose LCDs display written feedback on many of the functions and which have a plethora of progressive display controls to keep you at-a-glance informed as to parameter settings on many of the knobs.

 One piece of news here is that you can run more than one instance of DaRouter at once, so it looks like it would be perfectly possible for four of the SCS.1 decks to be daisychained up to one SCS.1m Midi mixer for true four-deck control of, say, Traktor Pro.